meetdave3/docStoreAPI/README.md

 URL | Method | Description
 ------|-----|------------
 / | GET | Serves a HTML File to Upload Image using form.
-(To test out the API) /upload | POST | Requires a document to be uploaded /uploads/:filename | GET | Provide the required filename in the URL access the document
+(To test out the API) /upload | POST | Requires a document to be uploaded (Supported: PDF, PNG, SVG, JPEG & JPG) /uploads/:filename | GET | Provide the required filename in the URL access the document.
+Example `http://localhost:3004/uploads/youtube.svg` will server the SVG file

 ## Further Notes